 I've been practicing massage and bodywork since 2001 when I graduated from Heartwood Institute of Massage in the mountains of Northern CA.

 I grew up in a small farm town in eastern CA and had very little exposure to massage or natural healing.
 I was given the gift, however, of spending a great deal of time outside in nature as a young person and found that I had a strong connection with places and plants.

 I've studied somatic approaches, cranial sacral, myofascial release, prenatal/postpartum, and women's health at length.
 I have also studied how trauma is stored within and released from the body and worked with many many people over the past 19 years to reshape their relationships with pain, their body experience, and their ability to be present in the world using simple and profound methods of bodywork.
 Over those years I have developed and deepened my relationship with plant medicine and spent time as a clinical herbalist in a medical clinic in addition to developing a strong personal practice of working with herbs.
 For me the healing work I do is very much my life's work.
 It embodies my spirituality, creativity, intellect, and connection.
 I am humbled and grateful to be able to practice healing as a profession.

 Early in 2020 I relocated from Eugene, OR to the Portland area.
-It has been a difficult but fruitful year of transition.
-I've recently begun teaching massage at East West College, and am developing RituaLuna Wellness as a beautiful, safe, and inspiring healing space that I can share with the community.
+It has been a challenging but fruitful time of transition.
+I've began teaching massage at East West College in July of 2020, and am working hard to develop RituaLuna Wellness as a beautiful, safe, and inspiring healing space that I can share with the community.

 I have gradually synthesized my offerings into a method of gentle and intuitive myofscial bodywork that holds and respects the whole person; always meeting clients where they are while gently encouraging profound growth, deep lasting change, inner and outer freedom, and a renewed relationship with body, mind, and spirit.